MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

               ) \
               .execute()
       ```

-      This calculates the next available product ID based on the current data in the table, assigns these new IDs to the products, and then displays the updated product information (if the display command is uncommented).

       **Now that you have your dimensions built out, the final step is to create the fact table.**